cmvandrevala/tic-tac-toe/README.md

 [![Build Status](https://travis-ci.org/cmvandrevala/tic-tac-toe.svg?branch=master)](https://travis-ci.org/cmvandrevala/tic-tac-toe)

-# Project
+## Project Description

 This is an implementation of tic-tac-toe in Clojure.
 I wrote it to become familiar with functional programming concepts and to learn the syntax of [Leiningen](http://leiningen.org/), [SpeclJ](http://speclj.com/), and [Clojure](https://clojure.org/).
-As of now, it runs a simple human vs. human game on the console with little validation of the user input.
-In the future, I might expand the game to include more sophisticated validation, computer players, and a game menu.

-# Test
+A player can start a game of tic-tac-toe against another human, a first-available-move computer player, or an unbeatable computer player.
+Additionally, the player can choose the order in which the two opponents move.
+All of the games are played on the console with a colored output.

+## Testing the Codebase

-You can run the test suite by using the command:
+You can run the SpeclJ test suite by entering the following command at the project root:

 ```
 lein spec
 ```

-# Run
+## Playing a Game

 You can start a game of tic-tac-toe on the console by using the command:

 ```
-lein run
+lein run <first-player> <second-player>
 ```

+The user can choose one of three options for ```<first-player>``` and ```<second-player>```: human, easy, or hard.
+The easy keyword corresponds to the first-available-spot computer player while the hard keyword corresponds to the unbeatable computer player.
+The human keyword corresponds, of course, to a human player.
+The order in which the options are entered dictates the order in which the players move.